A BRIEF HISTORY OF WORK

 Work in Pre-Industrial Britain

 Most of the Celts, who lived in Britain from 650 BC onward were farmers although were also many skilled craftsmen.
 Some Celts were blacksmiths (working with iron), bronze smiths, carpenters, leather workers and potters.
 (The potters wheel was introduced into Britain c.150 BC).
-Celtic craftsmen also made elaborate jewellery of gold and precious stones.
+Celtic craftsmen also made elaborate jewelry of gold and precious stones.
 Furthermore objects like swords and shields were often finely decorated.
 The Celts decorated metal goods with enamel.
 The Celts also knew how to make glass and they made glass beads.

 Anglo-Saxon England was a very different place from what it is today.
 It was covered by forest.
 Wolves prowled in them and they were a danger to domestic animals.
 The human population was very small.
 There were perhaps one million people in England at that time.
 Almost all of them lived in tiny villages - many had less than 100 inhabitants.
 Each village was mainly self-sufficient.
 The people needed only a few things from outside like salt and iron.
 They grew their own food and made their own clothes.

 On a Saxon farm up to 8 oxen pulled plows and fields were divided into 2 or sometimes 3 huge strips.
 One strip was plowed and sown with crops while the other was left fallow.

 The Saxons grew crops of wheat, barley and rye.
 They also grew peas, cabbages, parsnips, carrots and celery.
 They also ate fruit such as apples, blackberries, raspberries and sloes.
 They raised herds of goats, cattle and pigs and flocks of sheep.